mosip/commons/README.md

 ### Runtime Dependencies
-`kernel-auth-adapter` (1.4.1-SNAPSHOT) is a Maven dependency of both HTTP services. `kernel-smsserviceprovider-msg91` (1.3.1-rc.1) is a Maven dependency of `kernel-notification-service`.
+`kernel-auth-adapter` (includes former `kernel-openid-bridge-api`) is **built in this reactor** and consumed by notifier / idgenerator / auth-service / authcodeflowproxy. `kernel-smsserviceprovider-msg91` (1.3.1-rc.1) remains an external Maven dependency of `kernel-notification-service`.
 They are packaged in the service JARs; do not download them at container start.

 ### Configuration